elekin-group/elekin-group.github.io/content/_index.md

           position: right
           color: '#666'
       - title: What We Do ☕️
-        content: 'Systems Engineering and Automation, Industrial Organization, Mechanical Engineering or Applied Mathematics and TelecommunicationsResearch & Learning – workshops, tutorials, and collaborative projects'
+        content: 'Systems Engineering and Automation, Industrial Organization, Mechanical Engineering or Applied Mathematics and TelecommunicationsResearch & Learning'
         align: left
         background:
           image: